 - You can add a memo on the payment record if you want, and then Submit.

 Congratulations!
-You’re all done with this invoice, your records are up to date, and life is good.
+You’re all done with this invoice, your records are up to date.